Your Property, Your Policy

 Generally speaking, if your property is damaged, you are responsible for the damages.
 It doesn’t matter if the tree or limb came from your property, your neighbor’s property or even municipal property.

 Keep in mind that a windstorm isn’t anyone’s fault; it’s an act of nature.
-If a tree does damage your property during a windstorm, your policy will cover the damages.
+If a tree does damage your property during a windstorm, your policy will probably cover the damages.
 After all, that’s why you purchased a homeowners policy—to protect yourself against unforeseen losses like a tree damaging your house.

 Their Property, Their Policy

 It might seem unfair that if it’s your neighbor’s tree that damages your home, you should have to pay.
 Fortunately for you, that standard applies both ways.
-If a storm rolls through and your tree falls and damages your neighbor’s house, his or her insurance is going to cover the damages.
+If a storm rolls through and your tree falls and damages your neighbor’s house, his or her insurance is going to probably cover the damages.

 Negligence and Liability

 So far, these scenarios have been fairly straightforward, but what happens when it wasn’t a storm that fell the tree?

 Instead, your neighbor’s tree was hollowed out from years of disease, and he’d neglected to do anything about it.
 In fact, it was so diseased that you expressed your concern to your neighbor that it might topple over and damage your property.
 Unfortunately, one day, that’s exactly what happens.
 What then?